Phaqui/js-toolkit/README.md

 ## Finishers (consumes an iterator to produce a single result

-any, all, count, join, first, last, reduce, average, sum
+any, all, count, join, first, last, reduce, average, sum, max, min

 ## Collectors